Mariano Crociata: Bishop

 On 16 July 2007 Pope Benedict XVI appointed him Bishop of Noto.
 He was consecrated on 6 October 2007.
 On 26 September 2008 Benedict appointed him secretary general of the CEI to replace Giuseppe Betori who had been appointed archbishop of Florence.
 Crociata was reportedly named secretary general on the recommendation of archbishop of Genoa and CEI president Cardinal Angelo Bagnasco, who became president of the CEI in 2007.
-In October 2010 Bishop Crociata welcomed civil suites against priests for alleged sexual abuse.
+In October 2010 Bishop Crociata welcomed civil suits against priests for alleged sexual abuse.
 He said that "There will be no obstacles to civil proceedings.
 On the contrary, they would be viewed favourably," he told reporters following a meeting of the Episcopal Conference.
 "The Italian church acts rigorously and with the necessary attention for the victims," he added.
 Italian bishops say about 100 cases of sexual abuse of minors have been investigated by the church over the last decade.
 Critics say the number is far higher.

 Upon his election as pope, Pope Francis did not confirm Crociata is his CEI post and instead named him bishop of Latina-Terracina-Sezze-Priverno.
 In doing so, Francis returned to the practice of the early years of the CEI under Paul VI, when the position of Secretary-General was not a stepping stone to a major diocese and eventual appointment as cardinal.